kavir-bheeroo/PaymentGateway/README.md

 ## Database design
 - The data store used is PostgreSQL and is created upon launch of the docker containers using migration scripts and Evolve - https://github.com/lecaillon/Evolve.
 - Dapper is used as ORM to communicate with the DB and is setup in a Repository pattern to promote de-coupling.
-- The database has five tables:
+- The database has the following tables:
 	* Merchants - stores all merchant details along with the secret key to use in API authentication.
 	* Acquirers - stores acquirer details, mainly the URL of the acquirer API.
 	* MerchantAcquirers - links merchants to acquirers.
 	* AcquirerResponseCodeMappings - maps response code details from the acquirer to that of the gateway.
 	* Payments - stores all the payment details.

 ## Technologies and packages used
 - ASP.NET Core 2.2